 - Social Media Followers: 24,092

 - Email Subscribers: 5,523

-I mean, in January 2017, just 1 short year ago, I recieved 34,500 page views.
+I mean, in January 2017, just 1 short year ago, I received 34,500 page views.
 And I couldn’t believe THAT number, either.
 Y’all, that is a 250% traffic increase in just 1 year.
 If you haven’t noticed, I love calculating things into percentages.

 I’m trying not to let it get to my head, though: January is an especially good month, and I don’t expect this traffic to keep up.
 According to my monthly traffic forecast, I won’t hit that again until April.